Yggras/dnd-builder/.opencode/brain/Class-and-Spells-Builder-UX-Decisions.md

 Expected sticky footer actions:
 - primary: `Choose this class` for unselected classes
-- primary selected-state actions: `Change Class`, `Remove`, or `Close` as appropriate
+- primary selected-state actions: `Remove` or `Close` as appropriate
 - secondary: `Open in Compendium`

 ### Selected Class Summary
 - Once a class is selected, it should appear as a selected summary card at the top of the phase.
-- The selected summary card should show current level controls, current `OK` / `Need` / `Fix` state, and actions for details/change/remove where applicable.
+- The selected summary card should show current level controls, current `OK` / `Need` / `Fix` state, and actions for details/remove where applicable.
 - Level controls should use a plus/minus stepper around `Level X`.
 - Level controls should include a short explanation of total level constraints and the impact of changing level.
 - When a level change introduces new obligations or unlocks, show an inline change banner near the selected class summary card.